wm215259644/gcForest/README.md

 **OOB score error**
 During the Random Forests training the Out-Of-Bag (OOB) technique is used for the prediction probabilities.
 It was found that this technique can sometimes raises an error when one or several samples is/are used for all trees training.<br>
 *A potential solution consists in using cross validation instead of OOB score although it slows down the training.
-Now you can set is_customer=True, and cv estimator will be used.*
+Now you can select cv-estimator which costs more time.*

 ## License